Ask Dr. Potato

 Back to your questions.
 Try to make the dish something that can be partially cooked at home and reheated.
 This is especially important if using fresh Idaho potatoes instead of frozen or dehydrated potatoes.
 It gives the receiver an option of immediately heating it up or saving in the refrigerator for later.
 My preference is for using hash browns, as they cook up fast, absorb a lot of the other flavors and unlike cubed or scalloped potatoes, are not usually undercooked by accident.
 A quick trick for scalloped; slice and place in the microwave to partially cook the potatoes before adding to the casserole.
 Onions, if added, also need to be partially cooked, sliced up or chopped, and added to a cast iron skillet heated on the stove top until they have a glazed look (they should be soft but not limp and not browned, nor caramelized).
 To layer the potatoes, alternating with shredded cheese and then adding a soup mixture is your choice; however often times the reason for bringing over funeral potatoes can be sudden, so it’s nice to have the ingredients already in the pantry or freezer and just toss together.
 Canned soup?
 Again, up to you, just know that most cream soups are going to have a lot of salt, and combined with cheese which also has salt, I’d go easy on the soup with sour cream or cream cheese.

-Here are the top five funeral potato recipes from our favorite food bloggers using Idaho potatoes:
+Below are a few funeral potato recipes from our favorite food bloggers using Idaho® potatoes:

-Even Mr. Food has a recipe for this bring-along dish
+Even Mr. Food has a recipe for this bring-along dish.
+See it here.

 Vice President Foodservice